 - In many non-English speaking countries, everything sounds cooler in English; it's one of the main reasons why Gratuitous English is so widespread, after all.

 - Actor Jamie Bamber is fluent in French and Italian and listening to him speak either language (no matter how mundane the things he's actually saying) is enough to make one spend even more time fantasizing about him than one already does.
 There are numerous clips on YouTube of him speaking both languages and after one bit, a forum moderator is heard teasingly telling him, "That sound you hear is of ovaries exploding."

 - Chantal Poullain is a French-Czech actress who married a Czech actor Boleslav Polivka.
 When asked how Czech sounded to her ears when she first heard it, she said that very deep and quite sexy, but said that it was because she was in love.
 Her own Czech is strongly tinged with French accent and she flatly refuses to study and use some grammatical rules, but her speeches always sound very seductively, no matter what she talks about.
 She's very devoted to charity work, and one would assume it helps her to gain sponsors.

 - During a Nerd HQ panel, Tom Hiddleston answered a question by repeating a saying in French ("On a deux vies.
 La deuxième commence le jour où on réalise qu'on en a qu'une."
 Exact translation: "We have two lives.
 The second starts on the day we realize that we only have one.")
 Tom, being from London, didn't see what the big deal was, since France had always been just a short trip away.
 The audience, being mostly American females, started giggling hysterically.

-- An inversion of this trope occurs when James McAvoy takes part in a French comedy skit (although his role is in English), and the comments section underneath the video is full of French fangirls who are swooning over the actor's Scottish brogue.
+- James McAvoy takes part in a French comedy skit (although his role is in English), and the comments section underneath the video is full of French fangirls who are swooning over the actor's Scottish brogue.